SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/provision-sp-assets-from-package.md

 ## Create folder structure for your SharePoint assets

-We'll first need to create a **assets** folder where we will place all feature framework assets used to provision SharePoint structures when package is installed.
+We'll first need to create an **assets** folder where we will place all feature framework assets used to provision SharePoint structures when package is installed.

 * Create folder called **sharepoint** to the root of the solution
 * Create folder called **assets** as a sub folder for the just created **sharepoint** folder